The Boy Who Lived – inspired camp

 One of my all-time favorite book series and movies!
 I had to make a summer camp highlighting it!
-Last year we had our first camp, I learned a lot during that camp.
-So this year, I decided to break it into the years and focus more on the book and made projects to compliment the story.
+Last year we had our first camp; I learned a lot during that camp.
+So this year, I decided to break it into the years, focus more on the book, and complete projects to complement the story.

-For Year one was full of bright-eyed new wizards and witches.
-They came to platform 9 3/4, entered Hogwarts and were sorted into their house.
+Year one was full of bright-eyed new wizards and witches.
+They came to platform 9 3/4, entered Hogwarts, and were sorted into their house.
 Then the students began prepping for making their capes and then sewed together house crests.

 This class was so full of energy I ended up letting them start wands AND chalkboard art on the first day!

 The following day the students sewed together their capes, finished up their wands, and painted their chalkboard wall hangings.

 By the end of the week, they had made capes, wands, house crests, their animal (pet), sorcerers stone, and bath bombs!
 They nailed the camp, and I even had 2 students register for the next week’s year 2 camp!

 Ravenclaw won the house cup, which meant the 2 kids in that house got a free entry to Kids Night In!!

 I loved seeing 2 kids from the previous week’s camps come to hang and had a few of the students from last year’s summer camp come!

 On the first day, just like Year 1, they entered Platform 9 3/4, entered the Great fall, and were sorted into their house.
 Since we had new to the camp students that didn’t have their house from the year before, students could choose to be re-sorted.